naturalnat/naturalnat.github.io/_posts/2019-08-13-cli_gem_portfolio_project.markdown

  This scrapes the individual profile pages of Council Members for their District and Legislative offices, as well as their biographies.
 This also provides their contact information.

 Overall, I am quite proud of what I have done, even though I recongize all its flaws and areas that could be improved.
+The walk through videos provided great guidance, I started to run into more problems toward the end, especially with my scraper.
+THe biggest challenge was getting it to work.
+Conceptually, I understood what a scraper was supposed to do - essentially, it gathers the desired info from the appropriate area on the web page and return the text.
+Just right click, explore and find the field.
+Smooth sailing from there.
+Easy, right?
+But my scraper was finnicky, and it took m lot of tinkering with the code and many trials and errors to get it to return the appropriate strings for me.

 I never expected to have been doing this.